 The mind that opens to a new idea never returns to its original size. — Albert Einstein

 We’ll start by telling the stories of gifted professionals and communicators.
 We’ll make introductions and connect them.
 Maybe this becomes the community we’ve searched for and need to build.
 If that becomes inevitable, then Sia will go further with Georgia to create a safe space–a place you go when you need to take off the masks.
 You can say what you want to others in the community because you know they will really listen and even if they don’t like what you say, they still like you.
 It’s where you take off your camouflage and still feel safe.

-Each week, we feature professionals who are initiating meaningful conversations with other gifted minds and storytellers–and who they serve.
+As often as proves practical, we feature professionals who are initiating meaningful conversations with other gifted minds and storytellers–and who they serve.
 They connect regularly through this blog, our newsletter, and their own emails to nurture and support the network which enriches them.
 See if their words and actions work for you or engage with them directly by sending a comment and sharing your insights.